 We walked to the Gojo subway station and squeezed into the crowded local train to Kyoto Station for the Hikari 493 Shinkansen to Hiroshima (about 360km, 1 hour 40 minutes).
-We felt we were getting the hang of the Japanese trains, stations, platforms, unreserved and non smoking Shinkansen cars.
+We felt as though we were finally getting the hang of the Japanese trains, stations, platforms, unreserved, and non-smoking Shinkansen cars.

-We arrived at Hiroshima Station before 9:00, left our overnight bag in a coin operated locker, and caught a bus to the Peace Memorial Museum (open 8:30-18:00, entry ¥200) – it was already very crowded.
+We arrived at Hiroshima Station before 9:00, and were met by very friendly and helpful local volunteers who assisted us to to leave our overnight bag in a coin operated locker (and suggested we photograph the location so we could find it on our return).
+It was such a lovely way to be welcomed to a new city – we really appreciated it.
+We caught a bus to the Peace Memorial Museum (open 8:30-18:00, entry ¥200) and it was already very crowded.

 We walked north across the Peace Memorial Park filled with beautiful trees, toward the Cenotaph for A-Bomb Victims, the Flame of Peace, and Reflecting Pool.
 As we walked, I became aware of a few people who may have been old enough to have been alive at the time of the bomb, which brought awareness of its impact into the present for me – there are thousands of survivors living with the ongoing effects of the blast and radiation.

 We continued walking to the Children’s Peace Monument, which is topped by a statue of Sasaki Sadako, a child who developed leukaemia as a result of atomic radiation, who folded 1000 origami cranes in the hope that would save her life.
 In her memory, and as a symbol of hope for peace, strings of origami cranes from around the world are housed in glass booths in a semicircle behind the monument.

 In front of the monument, groups of school children waited in turn to address the statue of Sasaki Sadako.